-Regular maintenance is generally essential for all man-made slopes and retaining walls, disturbed terrain features and natural terrain hazard mitigation measures to avoid deterioration or to upkeep their functions.
-Amd GG5/02/2018
+Regular maintenance is generally essential for all man-made slopes, retaining walls and natural terrain hazard mitigation measures to avoid deterioration or to upkeep their functions.

-The purpose of this Geoguide is to recommend a standard of good practice for the maintenance of man-made slopes and retaining walls, disturbed terrain features and hazard mitigation measures provided to natural terrain (e.g. boulder fences and check dams).
+The purpose of this Geoguide is to recommend a standard of good practice for the maintenance of man-made slopes, retaining walls and natural terrain hazard mitigation measures (e.g. rigid barriers, flexible barriers).
 The document is aimed at professional geotechnical engineers, although it will also be useful to the general public, many of whom carry responsibility for slope maintenance as owners of property.
 The general public may refer to an abridged version of the Geoguide: Layman's Guide to Slope Maintenance (GEO, 2003), produced by the Geotechnical Engineering Office, for simplified guidance on matters related to slope maintenance.

 This Geoguide deals basically with the maintenance inspections and maintenance works necessary to keep in good condition well-designed and properly constructed slopes and retaining walls and man-made mitigation measures provided to natural terrain.
-The maintenance inspections and works recommended herein can also reduce the probability of instability of slopes and retaining walls and disturbed terrain features which are not up to the current geotechnical standards for design and construction.
+The maintenance inspections and works recommended herein can also reduce the probability of instability of slopes and retaining walls which are not up to the current geotechnical standards for design and construction.

-Maintenance inspections are sub-divided into four categories:
+Maintenance inspections are sub-divided into five categories:

-- (a) Routine Maintenance Inspections, which can be carried out by any responsible person with no professional geotechnical knowledge, - (b) Engineer Inspections for Maintenance, which should be carried out by a professionally-qualified geotechnical engineer, - (c) Regular Checks of Buried Water-carrying Services, which should be carried out by a specialist leakage detection contractor, and - (d) Regular Monitoring of Special Measures, which should be carried out by a firm with special expertise in the particular type of monitoring service required.
-Such monitoring is only necessary where the long term stability of the slope or retaining wall relies on specific measures which are liable to become less effective with the passage of time.
+- (a) Routine Maintenance Inspections, which can be carried out by any responsible person with no professional geotechnical knowledge, - (b) Engineer Inspections for Maintenance, which should be carried out by a professionally-qualified geotechnical engineer, - (c) Regular Checks of Buried Water-carrying Services, which should be carried out by a specialist leakage detection contractor, - (d) Regular Monitoring of Special Measures, which should be carried out by a firm with special expertise in the particular type of monitoring service required.
+Such monitoring is only necessary where the long term stability of the slope or retaining wall relies on specific measures which are liable to become less effective with the passage of time, and - (e) Special Follow-up Review for Steel Flexible Barriers, which should be carried out by a professionally-qualified geotechnical engineer.
+Specialist advice (e.g. from professionally-qualified engineers of other appropriate disciplines and barrier manufacturers or suppliers) should be sought if necessary.
+The review is only necessary when major defects or anomalies are identified.

-Chapter 2 describes the recommended approach to maintenance management and provides guidance on the necessary action to be taken for slopes and retaining walls, disturbed terrain features and natural terrain hazard mitigation measures.
+Chapter 2 describes the recommended approach to maintenance management and provides guidance on the necessary action to be taken for slopes, retaining walls and natural terrain hazard mitigation measures.
 In addition, the importance of a Maintenance Manual and maintenance records is highlighted.